Additional forces moved to J&K to prevent misadventure by ISI

 Letter alerting Railway officials in Valley to prepare for emergency situation, revoked, termed fake

-It may be recalled that National Security Advisor, Ajit Doval had visited the Amarnath shrine and returned to Delhi earlier this week.
+It may be recalled that NSA, Ajit Doval had visited the Amarnath shrine and returned to Delhi earlier this week.
 There is speculation rife that the move could be focused around the removal of Article 35A in the state.
 The last time such a huge deployment was made was before the Balakot air strike.

 Sources tell OneIndia that there is a move to make fresh measures in the state.
 The official however did not spell out clearly, what the reason behind the move was.
 Each company comprises around 100 security personnel.